rpt27-sdc-ldap/reviews-service/README.md

 # Audible Reviews

-* Is hosted on AWS EC2 instances and S3 buckets
+* Is hosted on an AWS EC2 instance and uses S3 buckets

 * React